Wining and dining in the Margaret River region

 If you're a surfer, you can add reef breaks to that list.
 Only three hours' drive from Perth, Margaret River is widely recognised as the heart of Western Australian gourmet culture.
 As well as wineries in every direction, it presents an ever-growing crop of fantastic chefs who are directly linked to the high quality of the locally-grown ingredients.
 But it's not all sophistication and epicurean indulgence here; families can also have a very fine time in Margaret River.

-Global Travel authority Lonely Planet has named Margaret River and Southern WA as the number-one Asian Pacific destination to visit in the year ahead.
+In 2019, global travel authority Lonely Planet named Margaret River and Southern WA as the number-one Asian Pacific destination to visit in the year ahead.

 Margaret River wineries